appwrite/rfc/019-multi-storage-support.md

 ### Approach

-I would divide the implementation of storage adapters into the following steps, by implementing these functions one can effectively implement storage adapters.
+I would divide the implementation of storage adapters into the following steps.
+By implementing these functions one can effectively implement storage adapters.

 - **Authentication**: Providing account/bucket/file access.
 - **Bucket Management**: Creating and managing the buckets that hold files.